 From solo travelers to couples, families, and groups, here are the most reliable, enjoyable camper trailers for road trips and overland adventures.

 Well-constructed trailers allow us to venture through and settle in closer to nature, away from everyday distractions.
-Setups with water tanks, battery power, and gas help us go even further off-grid and stay there longer.
+Setups with solar panels, battery power, water tanks, and propane help us go even further off-grid and stay untethered longer.

 Hauling a camper trailer with conventional comforts is a balancing act when the places you adventure to are among the toughest to reach.
-Fortunately for exploratory travelers, the TigerMoth Overland ($24,950) made by Taxa Outdoors is cozy, functional, and a haul-anywhere trailer without being high-maintenance, heavy, or difficult to maneuver.
+Fortunately for exploratory travelers, the TigerMoth Overland ($27,900), made by Taxa Outdoors, is cozy, functional, and a haul-anywhere trailer without being high-maintenance, heavy, or difficult to maneuver.

 We also dig the axleless suspension and 1.5 feet of ground clearance.
 For families, the ceiling is outfitted for a rooftop tent.
 Read all the nitty-gritty details in our full review of the Taxa Outdoors TigerMoth Camper Trailer.

 - Exterior length: 12 ft., 9 in.

 - Exterior width: 6 ft., 7 in.

 - The bed padding isn’t plush or innately comfortable

 - It lacks an outdoor shower and sink